Looking for natural remedies from the sun’s harmful rays? Get the answers as you continue to read this post.

 Did you know that you can get burned even when it is cloudy or snowing?
-The sun’s UV rays are constantly on the prowl for skin to damage.
+The sun’s UV rays are constantly on the prowl for the skin to damage.

 The Mud Bath

 If we take a second and watch nature take its course, we’ll learn a thing or two about primitive survival.
 Animals, like the elephant, and many tribes have been using this trick for centuries to combat a sunburn.

 Aspen trees are native to cooler regions in the Northern Hemisphere, like around Colorado and Utah.
 The white powder found on the trunks has an SPF of 5, which can serve as a sunblock.

 If you are in a cool region searching for an Aspen tree, look for a tree with a white trunk and little round-ish leaves that seem to sparkle in the wind.

 Lycopene, a carotenoid found in tomatoes, is known to protect against sun damage.
-Cooked tomatoes, and tomato products like paste and sauce are more viable to prevent sun damage than raw tomatoes, although both can get the job done.
+Cooked tomatoes and tomato products like paste and sauce are more viable to prevent sun damage than raw tomatoes, although both can get the job done.

 Ironic, right?
 The sun is the most common source of vitamin D, yet we need more of it to build a tolerance against it.

 We figured we would go ahead and knock this baby off our list.
-The Aloe Vera plant is the most common natural burn remedy as it offers a cool, soothing feeling on the burned skin.
+The Aloe vera plant is one of the most common natural home remedies as it offers a cool, soothing feeling on the burned skin.

-This succulent plant can be found in Florida, Arizona and Texas.
+This succulent plant can be found in Florida, Arizona, and Texas.

 Witch hazel is a shrub or small tree that contains the compound Tannin, which is known to reduce inflammation.
 Press the oil out of the witch hazel leaves and apply.

 This plant grows sporadically throughout North America.
-It can be found in eastern North America, from Nova Scotia west through Minnesota, as well as from south Florida and west through East Texas.
+Witch hazel can be found in eastern North America, from Nova Scotia west through Minnesota, as well as from South Florida and west through East Texas.